claudiuconstantin/forest-time-jekyll/_posts/2017-01-14-i-am-leaving-facebook.markdown

 It has been more than 2 weeks since I have requested my account deletion from the [Dark Side](https://medium.com/@hargup/leaving-the-evil-empire-of-facebook-7f7b1955bb37#.tc82crkhl), which means the detox period is over and my decision irreversibly came into force.
 [I have quit Facebook](https://www.youtube.com/watch?v=mGcHNnI2mh4).

-I've recieved various responses and questions from friends I've talked to about it, so let's go through the details and look at the whys and hows.
+I've received various responses and questions from friends I've talked to about it, so let's go through the details and look at the whys and hows.

 ![There is no spoon - The Matrix]({{site.cdn_path}}/img/posts/2017-01-14-i-am-leaving-facebook/neo-spoon.jpg)